qkloun/Coin-dispenser/README.md

 A simple command-line tool that converts a dollar amount into the minimum number of U.S. coins (quarters, dimes, nickels, pennies).
 It reads a value from standard input, validates it (≤ 100 and non-negative), then prints how many of each coin you need.

 ## Description
-This coin dispenser program takes a monetary amount as input and breaks it down into the fewest possible coins using the standard US coin denominations:

-- Quarters (25¢)
--  Dimes (10¢)
-- Nickels (5¢)
-- Pennies (1¢)
+A simple command-line tool that converts a dollar amount into the minimum number of U.S. coins needed using quarters, dimes, nickels, and pennies.

 The program uses a greedy algorithm approach, starting with the largest denomination and working down to ensure the minimum number of coins is used.